 Profiles have multiple users with defined permissions.
 What good about this is the actual people who use a space can take control of the lighting in their immediate work environment, while overall controls are reserved for facilities and IT admins to manage.

 This feature allows users to assign and manage rooms and groups across multiple profiles.
 This type of access is ideal for places like hotels and campuses where meeting rooms are shared across a wide range of teams.
 The software is highly intuitive with features like drag-and-drop for quick adjustments.

 This table provides a centralized overview to match light settings, profiles, and templates for users to edit based upon the needs for that situation.

 LumiFi mobile LED app

 How does a hotel-guest take advantage of this feature during their stay?

-First, they download the LumiFi App from Google Play or the App Store.
+First, in order to control the LED lights, they download the LumiFi mobile App from Google Play or the App Store.

 Then, they connect to the hotel WiFi.